chrishokamp/neural_mt/README.md

 could be run directly from this config, although sizes have to be reduce to fit into the GPU.

-To run blocks+Fuel we used Anaconda. *DANGER* this will spoil the Grondhog installation hd5 stuff wont work anymore.
+To run blocks+Fuel we used Anaconda. **DANGER** this will spoil the Grondhog installation hd5 stuff wont work anymore.
+It also shares the same .theanorc and .theano/ folders

-*Important*: Switch to bash
+**Important**: Switch to bash

+    Copied cuda paths from ~/.zshrc

-From Chris Hokamp's github instructions
+From Chris Hokamp's github instructions, line 43

     https://github.com/chrishokamp/python_deep_learning_stack_vm_setup/blob/master/install_python_deep_learning_stack.sh